hyolmo-code/hyolmo/README.md

 # hyolmo
-This is my first Git Repository
+This is my first Git Repository.
+This is Hyolmo.